Topics

 For example, if a thin person wants to gain weight, eating a lot of fat/oil at meals will hinder gaining weight.
 Have you ever wondered, “why was he/she not getting fat despite the fact that they were eating high calorie foods, such as cakes, cookies, deep-fried foods, or fatty foods?”

-(3) Diet effect (largely categorized within deterrent effect)
+(3) Dieting effect (largely categorized within deterrent effect)

-As Dr. John Briffa whom I’ve mentioned above said, “low-fat diets are ineffective for weight loss, and increased fat intake is linked to lower body weight” is in a way correct, as though this doesn’t apply to everyone.
+As Dr. Briffa whom I’ve mentioned above said, I also believe that "in a low-carb diet, increased fat intake is linked to lower body weight” is in a way correct, as though this doesn’t apply to everyone.